Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

   painters use paintbrushes.
 Coders have tools too.
 Here you''ll learn about one of the major tools of the trade.'
 content_type: topic
-title: How to get setup to author web code on your own device
+title: How to get set up to author web code on your own device
 ---

-Before we start coding, you'll need to know where to type your code.
-There are a few different options, please choose the one that works best for you.
-Please note that in this section, you’re going to be making a simple HTML file.
+In this step you'll be learning about how to write HTML files on your own computer or cellphone.
+As nice as the W3Schools Try It Yourself editor is, it's not a professional web development tool and you'll need something more powerful if you want to make a proper website.

+Basically what we are going to do here is: Make use of a **text editor** to write **HTML files** that can be opened in a **web browser**.

 If you are not super sure what a file is then please read [this](https://www.howtogeek.com/757092/what-are-computer-files-and-folders/) before you continue.
 If you are still not sure, then please ask on the Discord channel.

+The first thing you need to do here is choose a text editor to work with.
+There are a few different options, please choose the one that works best for you.

 ## Option 1: Just use a text editor on your computer